TrackPolitics logoTrackPolitics

 AI-generated

-Sarah Hall is the Labour (Co-op) MP for Warrington South, elected in 2024.
-She sits on the Public Accounts Committee and on the Bus Services (No. 2) Bill [HL] committee, reflecting a focus on public accountability and transport policy.
+Sarah Hall is a Labour (Co-op) MP for Warrington South, elected in 2024.
+She serves on the Public Accounts Committee and on the Bus Services (No. 2) Bill committee, reflecting a focus on public spending and transport policy.

 Voting Patterns